An assortment of different faces

 Morals

 Morals reflect an individual’s beliefs for acceptable thoughts and behaviours.
-Morals tend to be formed through one’s upbringing, family, life experiences, cultural background, religion (or lack thereof), political thoughts, and worldly beliefs.
+Morals tend to be formed through upbringing, family, life experiences, cultural background, religion (or lack thereof), political thoughts, and worldly beliefs.

 However, some morals can operate in ways that contribute to marginalization.
 For example, many cultures have a sexual double standard that stigmatizes women for the same sexual agency that is validated or accepted in men.
-This is also the case with parenthood when many women get messages that they are not a “good mom” by working, and men rarely face the same levels of scrutiny or criticism.
+This is also the case with parenthood, when many women get messages that they are not a “good mom” by working, and men rarely face the same levels of scrutiny or criticism.
 Some forms of morality are othering and degrading to certain communities.
 This includes labelling people in same-gender relationships or queer families as immoral.
-It also includes trying to inhibit transgender and non-binary people from living as their authentic selves and accessing gender-affirming medicines because of your personal beliefs.
+It also includes trying to inhibit transgender and non-binary people from living as their authentic selves and accessing gender-affirming medicines because of their personal beliefs.
 In the case of tone-policing, someone might take the moral position that we should not communicate grievances with anger and dismiss the important message behind the tone.

 Organizations must acknowledge that every person has a unique moral compass or guidelines while rejecting forms of morality that impede inclusion and belonging.